An Introduction to 529 Plans

 Investment Adviser Public Disclosure Website.
 Many college savings plans’ program managers are registered investment advisers.
 You can find more about investment advisers through the Investment Adviser Public Disclosure website.
 On the website, you can search for an investment adviser and view the Form ADV of the adviser.
 Form ADV contains information about an investment adviser and its business operations as well as disclosure about certain disciplinary events involving the adviser and its key personnel.

 Broker-Dealer Public Disclosure Website.
-You can find more about a broker through the NASD’s BrokerCheck website.
+You can find more about a broker through FINRA’s BrokerCheck website.
 On the website, you can search for any disciplinary sanctions against your broker, as well as information about his or her professional background and registration and licensing status.

 Other Online Resources.
-You can learn more about 529 plans and other college saving options on the NASD’s Smart Saving for College website.
+You can learn more about 529 plans and other college saving options on FINRA’s Smart Saving for College website.
 The website contains links to other helpful sites, including the College Savings Plan Network and the Internal Revenue Service’s Publication 970 (Tax Benefits for Higher Education).
-The NASD’s investor alert on 529 plans also provides valuable information for investors.
+FINRA’s investor alert on 529 plans also provides valuable information for investors.